Stock Market Crash: Causes, Effects, Investment Strategies

 The actual value of income declines even if the taxable income remains the same when inflation rises.
 Therefore, you can adjust the taxes to ensure that they account for inflation, which can help to lessen the effect.
 But these adjustments, in addition to other influences like recession and an increase in interest rates, can lower investor confidence and add to market fluctuations.

-4. Political Environment
+4. Political and Geopolitical Changes

 Consequences of Stock Market Crashes

-The stock market crashes cause pain not only for traders and investors but spread far and wide to affect many aspects of life and business.
+The stock market crashes cause pain not only for traders and investors but also spread far and wide to affect many aspects of life and business.
 Jobs, corporations, savings, and even governments feel the sharp decline in market values.
 Some of the effects that follow are listed here.

 1. Economic Slowdown

 Investor confidence can be shaken by a market crash.
-When the panic hits, companies cut back, and consumer spending takes a nosedive, the economic slowdown that we often call a recession seems to start hitting main street in a way that we can see and feel.
+When the panic hits, companies cut back, and consumer spending takes a nosedive, the economic slowdown that we often call a recession seems to start hitting Main Street in a way that we can see and feel.

 2. Banking and Credit Troubles